CloudLabsAI-Azure/OpenHack/Scenario/Hackathon/Challenge-3.md

 ## Success Criteria

-- Once the model is trained, you should click on the **Try it out** link, upload some of the sample images, and validate if the results are appropriate.
+- Once the model is trained, you should click on the **'Try it out'** link, upload some of the sample images, and validate if the results are appropriate.

 ![testimages](images/testimages.png)